Excuse me, but can I be you for a while?

 Hey, but I don't care

-I said sometimes I hear my voice
+'Cause sometimes, I said sometimes I hear my voice

-And it's been here
+And it's been here silent all these

-Will I still be waiting
+Years go by, will I still be waiting

-For somebody else to understand?
+For somebody else to understand

-If I'm stripped of my beauty
+Years go by, if I'm stripped of my beauty

 And the orange clouds raining in my head

-Will I choke on my tears
+Years go by, will I choke on my tears

-Till finally there is nothing left?
+'Til, finally there is nothing left

-You know we're too easy, easy, easy
+One more casualty, you know we're too easy, easy, easy

 Well, I love the way we communicate